gabrielcostasilva/sb-rest-webclient/README.md

 - [_RestClient Web - Interface HEADERS_](./restclient-web-interface-headers) extends the [_RestClient Web - Interface_](./restclient-web-interface/) to show how to access request header data.

 - [_RestClient Test_](./rest-client-test/) tests a REST Client using a MockServer and @RestClientTest.

+- [_RestClient Interceptor_](./rest-client-interceptor/) uses interceptors to add/extract information to a request.